fabragaMS/ADPE2E/README.md

 ## Lab Prerequisites and Deployment
 The following prerequisites must be completed before you start these labs:

-    <br>- You must be connected to the internet;
+* You must be connected to the internet;

+* Use either Edge or Chrome when executing the labs.
+Internet Explorer may have issues when rendering the UI for specific Azure services.

-    <br>- You must have a Pay-As-You-Go Azure account with administrator- or contributor-level access to your subscription.
+* You must have a Pay-As-You-Go Azure account with administrator- or contributor-level access to your subscription.
 If you don’t have an account, you can sign up for an account following the instructions here: https://azure.microsoft.com/en-au/pricing/purchase-options/pay-as-you-go/.
     <br>**IMPORTANT**: Azure free subscriptions have quota restrictions that prevent the workshop resources from being deployed successfully.
 Please use a Pay-As-You-Go subscription instead.

+* Lab 1 requires you to open a Remote Desktop Connection (RDP) to Azure Virtual Machines.
+If you are using a Mac, please ensure you have the latest version of the Microsoft Remote Desktop software installed: https://apps.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12

-    <br>- Lab 5 requires you to have a Twitter account.
+* Lab 5 requires you to have a Twitter account.
 If you don’t have an account you can sign up for free following the instructions here: https://twitter.com/signup.

-    <br>- Lab 5 requires you to have a Power BI Pro account.
+* Lab 5 requires you to have a Power BI Pro account.
 If you don’t have an account you can sign up for a 60-day trial for free here: https://powerbi.microsoft.com/en-us/power-bi-pro/
-    <br>- The approximate cost to run the resources provisioned  for the estimated duration of this workshop (2 days) is around USD 150.00.
-You can minimise the costs by turning off MDWSQLServer and MDWDataGateway VMs and also the MDWASQLDW Azure SQL Data Warehouse after Lab 3 as they are not  required for the remaining labs.

 ## Lab Guide

 Throughout a series of 5 labs you will progressively implement a modern data platform architecture using datasets from New York City.